Chess At Three gets kids playing and loving chess through storytelling, starting at the surprising age of 3.

 Chess at Three tells stories that transform the chess pieces into a memorable cast of characters.
 Our lessons have characters with quirky qualities that help children understand how the chess pieces move.

 Every Chess at Three lesson has a fun story that introduces children to important themes that go far beyond chess.
 Chess at Three students learn about sportsmanship, grit, and math, all through stories.

 Chess at Three has certified tutors that bring our fun story filled lessons right to your home in: New York, Los Angeles, Chicago, and Hong Kong.
 Click here to get a Chess at Three tutor in your home or school.

 Hundreds of pre-schools license Chess at Three’s online curriculum, reaching 1,000 of children each week.
-Click here to find more information about licensing the Chess at Three Portal.
+Click here to find more information about licensing our curriculum.

 Schools nationwide that teach our curriculum

 From the blog

 Chess at Three exists to tell fun and engaging stories that allow children to discover the world of chess all on their own and learn valuable lessons along the way.
 If you’ve ever eavesdropped on a Chess at Three story, you know that the lessons we teach extend far...

 Hello Chess at Three Parents and Tutors, We in the home office of Chess at Three hope everyone is well and staying safe.
 We are thankful for everyone continuing to be a part of our Chess at Three Family.
 As you know for over a decade we have been servicing New York...